Observation-driven correction of numerical weather prediction for marine winds: Experimental Setup

 \subsection{Forecasting Task and Baselines}

 The forecasting task is to predict 10-m wind velocity at arbitrary offshore locations up to 48~h, using as input the most recent set of observations combined with the GFS forecast field.
 Predictions are evaluated against ICOADS observations (Section~\ref{sec:icoads}).
-We use two numerical models as baselines: (i) the Global Forecast System (GFS), which provides the starting point for correction, and (ii) ERA5 reanalysis, used as a reference global dataset.
-We report comparisons across multiple lead times and stratify by platform type and spatial region in our analysis.
+We compare ORCA against three baselines: the Global Forecast System (GFS), which provides the starting point for correction; ERA5 reanalysis, used as a reference benchmark; and a MOS-style linear regression \citep{glahn1972mos} that predicts corrected wind components from GFS forecasts and spatially aggregated observations (see \ref{sec:lin_reg_baseline} for details).
+We report comparisons across multiple lead times and stratify by platform type and spatial region.